SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/overview.md

 ---
+description:
-description: This article is an index of content that provides guidance for installing SysKit Point on an Azure Virtual Machine.
+  This article is an index of content that provides guidance for installing SysKit Point on an Azure Virtual Machine.
 ---

 # Install SysKit Point on Azure Virtual Machine

-This article is an index of content that provides guidance for **installing SysKit Point on an Azure Virtual Machine.**

 ## Getting started
 The following conditions need to be met before you can start SysKit Point installation: